frichickens/Some-Simple-AI-Algorithms/Neural Network from Scratch/README.md

-I. ABOUT THIS ALGORITHM:
+I. ABOUT THIS PROJECT:
 - Train a neural network to predict diabetes from indicators of body.

-II.
-ABOUT THIS PROJECT:
 - Could be implemented more simply by using libraries.
-- Require knowledge about: Algebra, Calculus, Backpropagation, Activation Functions, Gradient descent.
+- Require knowledge about: Algebra, Calculus, Backpropagation, Activation Functions, Gradient Descent.
 - A lot of inspiration could help also! :D